vmakhin/ERT_tasks/Assessment_Coordinate_Transformation/README.md

 ```
 [userdir]$./test_GIS2Radar.out
 ```
-Program will ask you to input nessessary information on the consol.
+Program will ask you to input nessessary information on the console.

-The example of input GIS Coordinates and output of Radar Coordinates is shown below
+#### The example of input GIS Coordinates and output of Radar Coordinates is shown below

 ```
 [vmakhin@localhost Assessment_Coordinate_Transformation]$ ./test_GIS2Radar.out

 Initial Point GIS coordinates (latitude and longitude):

 Input value of latitude at Initial Location(in degrees):
 37.

 glatInit= 37.000000 , in degrees

 Input value of longitude at Initial Location(in degrees):
 75.

 glonInit= 75.000000 , in degrees

 Final Point GIS coordinates (latitude and longitude):

 Input value of latitude at Final Location(in degrees):
 18.

 glatFinal= 18.000000 , in degrees

 Input value of longitude at Final Location(in degrees):
 66.

 glonFinal= 66.000000 , in degrees

 range= 2288.663608 , in km

 bearing= 205.036783 , in degrees

 [vmakhin@localhost Assessment_Coordinate_Transformation]$
 ```

-**I tried to compare my results with Ref1 using provided for this task coordinates
+**I tried to compare my results with Ref2. using provided for this task coordinates

 <img src="fromRef1.png"  alt="drawing"  width="500"  height="500"/>